No One Is Infrastructure

 A future child can appear as a gap in a forecast before appearing in the world: an empty classroom seat, a missing payroll contributor, a future renter, taxpayer, military recruit, eldercare provider.
 Something is already expected of them.
 They have not yet taken a breath, and already the world has uses.

 The enemy is not reproductive choice.
-It is reproductive assignment: the conversion of someone’s body, labor, or child into an answer to institutional anxiety.
+It is reproductive assignment: the conversion of someone’s body, labour, or child into an answer to institutional anxiety.

 The literal case